Lucx14/Anagram-generator/README.md

 * I will first look to work out some basic logic based on a very small test data set of a few words in an array, just to work out how the logic will work.
 * Then i need to work out how to get the data from the wordlist.txt into my program in a format i can use.
 Not sure if that will be a get request via xml or if maybe i should just download the file to the root of my project.

+(during)

+* I have set up an initial structure of my anagram generator, using a small data sample with no edge cases.
+* Before looking at how to get the dictionary data, i want to maybe also just cover a couple of edge cases, like if there is an apostrophe or hyphen and capitalization of a word.

 ### User stories